-It is source code editor developed by Microsoft and supports operating systems like windows, Linux and macOS and used by Blockchain development company in India.
+It is a source code editor developed by Microsoft and supports operating systems like Windows, Linux, and macOS and used by every Blockchain development company in India.

 Some of the features of Visual Studio code include

-- Intelligence – Apart from syntax highlighting it supports smart completion of code based on variable types, function definitions, and imported modules.
+- Intelligence – In addition with syntax highlighting feature, it also supports smart completion of code based on variable types, function definitions, and imported modules.

 - Debugging – Editor can be used to Debug the code.